+- a Safety Car driver,

+- an Observer.

+- an Adviser to the Stewards

+- a Sporting Delegate.

-10.2 The role of the FIA delegates is to help the officials of the Cup in their duties, to see within their fields of competence that all the Regulations governing the Cup are respected, to make any comments they deem necessary and to draw up any necessary reports concerning the Competition.
+- 9.2 The role of the FIA delegates is to help the officials of the Cup in their duties, to see within their fields of competence that all the Regulations governing the Cup are respected, to make any comments they deem necessary and to draw up any necessary reports concerning the Competition.

-10.3 The Adviser to the Stewards is an experienced touring car racing driver, with no connection of dependency with any manufacturer, make of car or competitor entered in the Cup.
-His role is to assist and advise the Stewards and/or the Race Director on all questions pertaining to motor sport in general and to the behaviour of the drivers and competitors on the track in particular.
+- 9.3 The Adviser to the Stewards is an experienced touring car racing driver, with no connection of dependency with any manufacturer, make of car or competitor entered in the Cup.
+Their role is to assist and advise the Stewards and/or the Race Director on all questions pertaining to motor sport in general and to the behaviour of the drivers and competitors on the track in particular.
 The Adviser must attend the meetings of the Stewards but without the right to vote.

-10.4 The Technical Delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.
+- 9.4 The Technical Delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.

-11. OFFICIALS
+10. OFFICIALS

-11.1 The following officials, who may have assistants, will be nominated by the FIA:
+- 10.1 The following officials, who may have assistants, will be nominated by the FIA:

-- a) Two Stewards of the meeting, one of whom will be the Chairman.
+- a) Two International Stewards, one of whom will be appointed as the Chairman.

 - b) A Race Director.

 - c) A Deputy race Director

-11.2 The following officials will be nominated by the ASN:
+- 10.2 The following officials will be nominated by the ASN:

 - a) One National Steward

 - b) The Clerk of the Course

-- c) The National chief scrutineer,
+- c) The National Chief Scrutineer,

-- d) The National Chief Medical officer.
+- d) The National Chief Medical Officer.

-11.3 The Clerk of the Course shall work in permanent consultation with the Race Director.
-The Race Director shall have overriding authority in the following matters and the Clerk of the Course may give orders in respect of them only with the Race Director's express agreement:

-- a) the control of practice and the race, adherence to the timetable and, if he deems it necessary, the formulation of any proposal to the Stewards to modify the timetable in accordance with the Code or Sporting Regulations,

-- b) the stopping of any car in accordance with the Code or Sporting Regulations,

-- c) the stopping of practice,

-- d) the starting procedure,

-- e) the use of the Safety Car,

-- f) suspending and resuming the race.

-g) use of Full Course Yellow

-11.4 The Race Director, the Clerk of the Course, the Technical Delegate and the Stewards must be present at the circuit at the latest from the beginning of the Competition as defined by the Code.

-11.5 The Race Director must be in radio contact with the Clerk of the Course, the Technical Delegate and the Stewards when cars are permitted to run on the track.
+- 10.3 The Clerk of the Course shall work in permanent consultation with the Race Director.
+The Race Director shall have overriding authority in the following matters and the Clerk of the Course may give orders in respect of them only with the Race Director's express agreement: - a) the control of practice and the race, adherence to the timetable and, if he deems it necessary, the formulation of any proposal to the Stewards to modify the timetable in accordance with the Code or Sporting Regulations, - b) the stopping of any car in accordance with the Code or Sporting Regulations, - c) the stopping of practice, - d) the starting procedure, - e) the use of the Safety Car, - f) suspending and resuming the race. - g) use of Full Course Yellow - 10.4 The Race Director, the Clerk of the Course, the Technical Delegate and the Stewards must be present at the circuit at the latest from the beginning of the Competition as defined by the Code. - 10.5 The Race Director must be in radio contact with the Clerk of the Course, the Technical Delegate and the Stewards when cars are permitted to run on the track.
 Additionally, the Clerk of the Course must be at race control and in radio contact with all the marshals' posts during these times.